10 Powerful Advanced HIIT Techniques for Explosive Athletic Performance: A Comprehensive Guide

 6. Perform 2-3 waves in total

-Wave Loading HIIT is excellent for sports that require varying levels of intensity throughout competition, such as soccer or tennis.
+Wave Loading HIIT is excellent for sports that require shifting levels of intensity throughout competition, such as soccer or tennis.

 9. Isometric HIIT: Building Strength and Endurance Simultaneously

-Isometric HIIT combines static holds with dynamic movements to improve both strength and endurance.
-This technique is particularly effective for developing sport-specific strength and improving overall muscular endurance.
+Isometric HIIT pairs static holds with dynamic movements to develop both strength and endurance.
+This technique is especially effective for building sport-specific strength and lifting overall muscular endurance.

 An Isometric HIIT workout could include: